MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/ns-evntrace-etw_trace_partition_information.md

 ### -field ParentId

 GUID that identifies the partition instance that contains the traced partition.
 If the traced partition is a host, then <b>ParentId</b> will be 0.

 ### -field QpcOffsetFromRoot

+Reserved for future use.

 ### -field PartitionType